 WHAT TO EAT

-The street vendors aren’t around at first glance that we had to walk for a few meters and pass by some shops.
+The street vendors weren’t around at first glance that we had to walk for a few meters and pass by some shops.
 We noticed one or two men in police vests, riding their motorcycles doing their rounds.
 We thought we were too late but then we saw the carts coming back.
 And the rest of the night was history.

 1. Chorizo Hotdog